CampbellMcDowall/DunedinIoT/about.md

   <div class="col-8" style="margin-top: 20px;">
   <h3>Nick Mowat</h3>
   <p>I'm Studying in my Final Year of the BiT Bachelor’s degree at Otago Polytechnic.
     I am a member of the Internet of Things project group, my contributions to the team have been research into Lora WAN and what ‘Internet of Things’ is.
-As well as Web development, meeting and planning with the engineering department to assist with us in the build.
+As well as Website development, meeting and planning with the engineering department to assist with us in the build.
 My main interests include Web development and Networks.</p></div>
 </div>

 <div class="row">